 Also remember your child is not a smaller version of you or a short adult.
 They have their own personalities, perspective on the world and ways they like to be motivated.
 This advice works like magic!
 I have seen how time and time again, kid’s performances take off after parents’ layoff playing assistant coach.

-Nowadays, way too many parents push their children in sports way too hard, at too young of an age.
+Nowadays, way too many parents push their young athletes way too hard, at too young of an age.
 It most often ends up creating a lack of self-confidence and self worth.
 Some kids can handle it, many cannot.
 Just because that worked for you does not mean it will work for your kid.

 If you have any doubts about if you should offer advice to your child, I would highly recommend you ASK them, “May I offer you some advice?”
 If they say no, you need to honor that.
 They should be the ultimate authority on what works for them.
 I promise if you follow this advice, it will greatly improve your relationship.